Autism, Dyslexia, Down syndrome, Attention deficit hyperactivity disorder, Computer vision syndrome

 For people with ADHD, the condition is more disabling in people who have learning difficulties.
 About 10% of children are diagnosed with ADHD.
 Many Doctors treat ADHD children with stimulant medication to pay attention to counter the self-stimulating diversions.

 Computer ergonomics can be essential factors in preventing or reducing the symptoms of computer vision syndrome CVS.

 The correct lighting, monitor, chair and positioning of any reference materials, and appropriate rest breaks are essential.

 Asperger’s is a less severe form of autism, not a separate condition.

-An Aspergers youngster tends to lose track of time when absorbed in activities on the computer as can many parents.
-Monitor the time spent sitting in front of the screen, and make sure frequent breaks are taken.
+An Aspergers youngster tends to lose track of time when absorbed in activities on the computer, as can many parents.
+Therefore, to monitor the time spent sitting in front of the screen, have frequent breaks.

-Eye disease is reported in over half of patients with Down Syndrome, from less severe problems such as tear duct abnormalities to vision threatening diagnoses such as early age cataracts.
+Eye disease occurs in over half of patients with Down Syndrome, from less severe problems such as tear duct abnormalities to vision threatening diagnoses such as early age cataracts.

 Autism spectrum, dyslexia and developmental disorders are complex, and there is no ‘one size fits all solution’ as in all health problems.

 Dysgraphia is a specific learning disability that affects written expression.
 It can have visual-spatial repercussions